 You want to be generous and kind, yet find that you are giving yourself away.
 Or perhaps you want to be closer to others and find yourself feeling distant and disconnected regardless of your hope to be close.
 Or perhaps you find yourself hanging out for toxic interactions wishing you could rely on yourself to set a boundary.

 Learning to set boundaries with yourself and others helps you create a life that is balanced and nourishing.
 From the framework and consciousness of Mindful Compassionate Dialogue (MCD), a life giving boundary means having clarity about what meets needs and what doesn’t relative to incoming contact and expression – physical, verbal, emotional, mental, & energetic.
 In sum, it means discerning the level of connectedness you would like in any given interaction and the needs you would like to meet.
 Such clarity allows you to consciously welcome more contact and/or expression or consciously shift the level of contact and/or expression.

 For each class we will begin with ten minutes of guided meditation.
 I will present a particular concept and skill.
 There will be an opportunity for questions or requests.
 Then you will practice the skill in a short structured exercise in either pairs or a small group or within the whole group.
 Exercises can be modified to give you more or less challenge depending on your learning edge.
 You may also engage in role plays.
 There will be an opportunity for debrief and questions after each exercise.

-You will receive a detailed handout as a part of the class that you will need to have with you for each class.
+You will receive a detailed handout as a part of the workshop.

 Topics for the Day